N-grams data

 Probably only installable and usable on a server or high-end workstation

 This difference is significant.
 While the number of tokens (total number of words) in the Google n-grams "corpus" (the Web) is much larger than in COCA, the number of types (unique strings of words) in their n-grams datasets is proportionately much smaller.
 This is because the Google n-grams only include strings that occur at least 40 times, which means that only an extremely small percentage of all types are in their dataset.
-In our n-grams, on the other hand, even strings that occur 1 or 3 times (depending on the version of the n-grams) are included in the n-grams datasets.
+In our n-grams, on the other hand, even strings that occur 4 or 5 times are included in the n-grams datasets.